gw-engineering-glacier/glasswall-python-wrapper/README.md

 <details>
 <summary>Content management policies</summary>

-Subclasses of the `glasswall.content_management.policies.Policy` class can be used to easily create content management policies of varying complexity for each library by passing arguments for `default` and `config`.
+Subclasses of the `glasswall.content_management.policies.Policy` class can be used to easily create content management policies of varying complexity by passing the `default` and `config` keyword arguments.
 Subclasses include:

 - ArchiveManager
 - Editor